chainguard-dev/edu/content/chainguard/chainguard-images/verifying-chainguard-images-and-metadata-signatures-with-cosign.md

 - `cgr.dev/chainguard` - the Public Registry contains our **Developer Images**, which typically comprise the `:latest` versions of an image.
 - `cgr.dev/your-registry-name` - A Private/Dedicated Registry contains our **Production Images**, which include all versioned tags of an image and special images that are not available in the public registry (including FIPS images and other custom builds).

-The commands listed on this page will default to the `latest` tag, but you can specify a different tag to fetch attestations for.
+The commands listed on this page will default to the `:latest` tag, but you can specify a different tag to fetch attestations for.

 ## Verifying Image Signatures